sadeghhosseinzadeh/R-for-Econometrics/README.md

 # R-for-Econometrics

-First R Programming Section for Econometrics
+R Programming Section for Econometrics
 Advanced Econometrics I with Prof. Mehrara
 By Sadegh Hossein Zadeh, TA of the Course
 Contact: sadeghhosseinzadehba@gmail.com